Share on Pinterest

 • Tarantella

-• Ausdruckstanz (Expressionist dance) and the German Dance Theater
+• Ausdruckstanz (Expressionist dance) and Tanztheatre (German Dance Theatre)

-Scores will be given to the students in order to prepare the body and the mind to employ more efficiently elements of improvisation and range and also to focus the creative power for compositional and choreographic purposes.
+Students will use movement scores in order to prepare the body and mind to efficiently employ elements of improvisation, expand range of motion, and focus their creative power for compositional and choreographic purposes.

-Students will be encouraged to incorporate a range of disciplines, including voice and spoken text into their choreographies and will be exposed to an array of material that will expand their artistic expression.
-This course is a challenging “Playground” where students are to make use of their own physical intelligence through “osmotic stimulation”, to build up their own workgroups with other students from both the dance and theatre programs and to create their own choreographies or performances.
+Students are encouraged to incorporate a spectrum of disciplines, including voice and spoken text, into their choreographies.
+They will also be exposed to an array of material to expand their artistic expression.
+This course is a challenging “Playground” where students make use of their own physical intelligence through “osmotic stimulation” and build upon their work in collaboration with other students from both the dance and theatre program in order to create their choreographies and performances.

 Classes